heristop/heristop.github.io/README.md

 See `package.json` for the full list of scripts (build, lint, tests, visual tests, image optimization).

+Run `pnpm test:garden:coverage` to test Path of Stones and generate `coverage/garden/index.html`.
+CI requires at least 90% line, statement, function and branch coverage across the complete garden module.

+With a production preview running, use `pnpm benchmark:garden` to measure the opening turn and 24 walking steps on desktop and mobile emulation.
+Pass `--url=http://localhost:4327/path-of-stones/` for another preview or `--cpu=4` to simulate a slower CPU.
+The report includes frame cadence, long frames and JavaScript/layout work; validate the 60 FPS target on physical devices too.

+The hybrid WebGL board is the default when supported.
+The in-game **HD-2D** toggle switches instantly to the classic renderer and remembers the preference on this device.
+React retains rules, menus, cards, controls, accessible tile targets and atmospheric overlays;
+Pixi renders terrain, scenery and animated characters in WebGL.
+Use `?renderer=dom` or `?renderer=webgl` for explicit comparisons.
+Graphics initialization or context loss returns to that renderer without resetting the run.
+The WebGL bundle loads only when HD-2D is enabled and supported.
+Compare with `pnpm benchmark:garden --url="http://127.0.0.1:4327/path-of-stones/?renderer=webgl"`.
+Measurements report browser frame cadence and main-thread work, not guaranteed GPU frame presentation.
+The report identifies the GPU backend;
+use `--angle=metal` on macOS to compare with the Apple GPU instead of software rendering.

 ## Author

 **Alexandre Mogère** — [GitHub](https://github.com/heristop) · [LinkedIn](https://linkedin.com/in/alexandre-mogere) · [Bluesky](https://bsky.app/profile/heristop.bsky.social)